Pakistan Navy: Ships: Surface combatants

-In 1992, the French Navy transferred its and helped designed the s in Pakistan as a local production that increased the Pakistan Navy's operational scope and its overall capabilities.
+In 1992, the French Navy transferred its and helped design the s in Pakistan as a local production that increased the Pakistan Navy's operational scope and its overall capabilities.

-In 2011, the Navy commissioned the Azmat-class corvette based on the Chinese design of Type 037II Houjian missile boat with the lead boat being designed in China while three remaining were built in Pakistan through the technology transfer agreement– these missile boats are commissioned into the 10th Patrol Squadron.
-In addition, the 10th Patrol Squadron has commissioned the two Jurrat-class missile boats based on the German-designed and two missile boat based on the from the Turkish design, MRTP.
+In 2011, the Navy commissioned the Azmat-class corvette based on the Chinese design of Type 037II Houjian missile boat with the lead boat being designed in China while the remaining three were built in Pakistan through the technology transfer agreement– these missile boats are commissioned into the 10th Patrol Squadron.
+In addition, the 10th Patrol Squadron has commissioned the two Jurrat-class missile boats based on the German-designed and two missile boat based on a Turkish design, MRTP.
 The Larkana-class gunboats are locally produced at the KSEW Ltd. in Karachi that is in the current service with the Pakistan Navy, forming the Fast Patrol Craft Squadron.

 In addition to the Navy's operations of warships, the Navy operates coast guard ships intended for the Maritime Security Agency – most are imported from China while others are locally built to guard Pakistan's seaborne borders from illegal activities, followed by ten of the locally designed and built patrol boats for the Coast Guards for the safety and policing of the beaches in the country.